 After you have finished with all the “to-be-discarded” stuff, get started on the second pile as soon as you can.
-You can sell some items online or organise a moving sale to get rid of things you’re not going to take with you – for example, specialised tools, sports gear, or artwork.
+You can sell some items online or organize a moving sale to get rid of things you’re not going to take with you – for example, specialized tools, sports gear, or artwork.
 Give away some of these items to friends and family if they like or need them.

 Meanwhile, pack all non-essential items from the third pile and prepare them for shipment.
 If you have a garden shed, don’t forget to disassemble it and prepare it for the move too!